 - RGP: Rolled gold plate

 Each of these markings signifies a different way in which the gold was applied to the underlying metal.
-The value of 18K gold plated jewelry is determined by the amount of gold the item contains, so the actual worth of a gold plated piece is negligible since it contains almost no gold.
+The value of 18K gold-plated jewelry is determined by the amount of gold the item contains; the actual worth of a piece is negligible since it contains almost no gold.